Agron Haxhihyseni

 Agron S. Haxhihyseni is a retired Albanian weightlifter.
 He won third place in the 1987 and 1989 European Weightlifting Championships in the now-defunct flyweight (52 kg) category.

-In the 1990 He won the title European Master of Sport and in the 2015 Merit of Weightlifting (EWF).
-He broke over 50 national weightlifting records as an athlete and was a national champion for 10 years from 1975 to 1991.
+In 1990, he won the European Master of Sport title and in the 2015 Merit of Weightlifting (EWF).
+He broke over 50 national weightlifting records and was a national champion for 10 years from 1975 to 1991.
 In the 2005 He translated from Russian the boxing book How to be a Champion.

 In the 2015 He published his book, The Albanian History of Weightlifting.

 Now he is General Secretary of Albanian Weightlifting Federation.